 The clinical assessment tools are: Palliative Care Phase, Palliative Care Problem Severity Score (PCPSS), Symptom Assessment Scale (SAS), Australia-modified Karnofsky Performance Status (AKPS) scale and Resource Utilisation Groups – Activities of Daily Living (RUG-ADL).

-PCOC is funded to 30 June 2017 by the Australian Government Department of Health and is managed by a collaboration of four universities led by the University of Wollongong's Australian Health Services Research Institute.
+PCOC is funded by the Australian Government Department of Health and is managed by a collaboration of four universities led by the University of Wollongong's Australian Health Services Research Institute.